robin-vjc/robin-vjc.github.io/_posts/2017-12-5-approximate-solutions-to-milps.md

 \end{array}
 $$

-One can verify that the (unique) optimizer for this problem is $x^\star = [0, 1, 1]$.
+One can verify that the (unique) optimizer for this problem is $$x^\star = [0, 1, 1]$$.
 We generally work with problems for which we find it hard to compute an exact optimizer, and wish to explore possibilities of computing approximate solutions instead.

-Note that without the first two constraints, the problem is trivial: it reduces to a linear optimization over a unit box, so an optimal value for $x_i$ would be 0 if its corresponding coefficient in the objective is positive, and 1 otherwise.
+Note that without the first two constraints, the problem is trivial: it reduces to a linear optimization over a unit box, so an optimal value for $$x_i$$ would be 0 if its corresponding coefficient in the objective is positive, and 1 otherwise.

 ### Step 2